Sombati 2022: Kristine, Amber, Garry, Eric, Steve ~ Photo: Leslie Mixon

 Steve Mixon - mandolin, octave mandolin, mandocello, guitar, banjo, & accordion.
 A native of Houston, Steve is a veteran of the Santa Cruz California klezmer and belly dance scenes.
 He and his wife Leslie are the founders of the Keller Folk Music Society, a local music meet-up group of acoustic musicians.
 Steve is a killer instrumentalist, and has an astounding knowledge of eastern European and middle eastern music, Celtic music, and traditional western folk and bluegrass music.
 Steve also once played an impromtu command performance of gypsy tunes for none other than the late, great, Dave Brubeck.

 Eric Covington - bass, guitars, tuba, accordion.
 A Fort Worth native, Eric grew up in a house full of music including 60's folk revival, traditional European folk, belly dance, and classical.
 Along with the music were instruments including banjos, mandolin, guitar, tin whistles, piano, pump organ, cimbalom, and an unfortunate autoharp, disassembled when Eric was around the age five.
 Eric studied the tuba and euphonium through his later public school years, and learned to play the upright bass from Bundy Varga.
 Along the way Eric developed an interest in rock music which led him to the electric bass, and an interest in songwriting which led to the guitar, synthesizers, and recording gear.
-In addition to performing with Sombati, Eric is a member of the electronic music collective known as Sooterkin.

 © 2012-2022 - all rights reserved - updated 16 Oct 2022